lessthan3/dobi/README.md

 DEPRECATION NOTICE:
 This package has been deprecated.
-Please use to [Dobi](https://www.npmjs.com/package/dobi).
+Please use [Dobi](https://www.npmjs.com/package/dobi).